bplmaps/walk-to-the-sea-website/content/digital-essays/LongWharfandslavery.md

 North America legalized slavery, and the institution continued to exist in the colony for roughly 150 years before it was eventually abolished in the late eighteenth century.

+## Trade, Labor, and the Atlantic Economy
+Boston's connection to slavery was deeply rooted in the broader Atlantic trading system that shaped the city's early economy.
+Between 1525 and 1866, about 12.5 million Africans were forcibly transported across the Atlantic.
+Through the triangular trade, European goods were exchanged in West Africa for enslaved people, who were then sent to plantations in the Americas to produce export commodities.